Research

 2021 - Present

-The state of Colorado has been experiencing increased wildfire activity, warranting concern over the impact these fires have on the environment.
-Starting in the summer of 2022, I have been studying the effects of wildfires on soil quality, specifically examining fire-induced changes on soil organic matter (SOM) and microbial composition and activity.
+Earth has been experiencing increased wildfire activity, warranting concern over the impact these fires will have on the environment.
+Starting in the summer of 2022, I have been studying the effects of wildfires on soil quality, specifically examining fire-induced changes to soil organic matter (SOM) composition and microbial composition and activity.
 I have conducted controlled, experimental burns with "pyrocosms" (see pictures below) to simulate wildfire burns.
-Using microbial amplicon (16S/ITS) sequencing and gas chromatography–mass spectrometry, heterotrophic microbes (Actinobacteria, Firmicutes, and Protobacteria) and specific metabolites (glycine, protocatechuate, citric cycle intermediates) were enriched in burned soils, indicating that burned soils contain a variety of substrates that support microbial metabolism.
+Using microbial amplicon (16S/ITS) sequencing and gas chromatography–mass spectrometry, heterotrophic microbes (Actinobacteria, Firmicutes, and Protobacteria) and specific metabolites (glycine, protocatechuate, citric cycle intermediates) were enriched in burned soils, indicating that burned soils contain a variety of substrates that can support microbial activity.
 We also measured higher water extractable organic carbon concentrations and higher CO2 efflux in burned soils.
-These results demonstrates the resilience of these soils to severe burning, providing important implications for post-fire soil microbial and plant recolonization and ecosystem recovery.
-For more information about this project, please check out my 2024 publication in Environmental Science & Technology
+These results demonstrate the resilience of these soils to severe burning, providing important implications for post-fire soil microbial and plant recolonization and ecosystem recovery.
+For more information about this project, please check out the associated 2024 publication in Environmental Science & Technology.

 Chemical Analyses: